noahc3/dg-docker/README.md

 ### 1. Prerequisites

-- Docker and Docker Compose installed.
-- A GitHub Personal Access Token (PAT) with `repo` scope.
-- A GitHub repository containing your Digital Garden source (usually created by the Obsidian Digital Garden plugin).
+- A GitHub repository containing your Digital Garden source with the plugin setup in Obsidian (see the [Digital Garden plugin docs](https://dg-docs.ole.dev/)).
+- A GitHub Personal Access Token (PAT) with `repo` scope (you can use the same one you supply to the Digital Garden plugin)
+- Docker and Docker Compose installed on a server that supports containerization.
+- This repo cloned onto the server you plan to use.

 ### 2. Configuration